Communicating Effectively During Change

 - Champions want to understand how they can convince others, get them on board and guide them steadily through the change.

 All these groups need the same change story – the same vision, the same purpose, the same target state.
 But they need it told in different ways.
-With different emphases, different examples, different responses to their emotional triggers.
+With different emphases, different examples, and different responses to their emotional triggers.

 An effective change story weaves together the perspectives of the various groups into a compelling narrative of change.